Russia–South Korea relations: North Korean nuclear threat

 After the nuclear test on May 25, 2009 for which North Korea was facing much censure from many countries, Pyongyang has threatened to attack South Korea after it joined a U.S.-led plan to check vessels suspected of carrying equipment for weapons of mass destruction.
 Many news agencies in Moscow were fearing that this move may lead to nuclear war.
 North Korea also threatened many other countries such as the US and other federations across the world.
 A few days later, South Korean President Lee Myung-bak and Russian President Dmitry Medvedev agreed in a phone call that a strong international response was needed, including U.N. action, Lee's office said.
 Russia said that it will work with Seoul on a new U.N.
 Security Council resolution and to revive international talks on the North Korean nuclear issue.

 Human migration

+Koryo-saram is the name, which most ethnic Koreans in the Post-Soviet states use to refer to themselves.
+These communities can be traced back to the Koreans who were living in the Russian Far East during the late 19th century.
+Most of them took refuge in Russia after Japanese occupation of Korea in 1910.
+Most of Koryo-saram were deported to Soviet Central Asia (Uzbekistan and Kazakhstan) in 1937 as part of Stalin's policy of "frontier cleansing".